jlu5/SupyPlugins/RelayNext/README.md

 ## Configuration

 Most of the following options are also configurable per channel.
 For any channel-specific variables, settings on the target relay channel are used for NICK and QUIT messages, while settings on the source channel are applied for all others.
-This is because nick changes and quits are effectively channel-independent.
+This is because nick changes and quits are not bound to any channels.

 ### Relaying non-PRIVMSG events